One of my really good friends made me this Fit(ish) tank top. I love it!

 Healthy & Fit According To Who’s Standards?

-Even though I lost 40 pounds and rocked a flat stomach while I created the recipes for, and developed my Reset 28 program, I couldn’t shake the feeling that I should do more.
+Even though I lost 40 pounds and rocked a flat stomach while I created the recipes for, and developed my green smoothie cleanses, I couldn’t shake the feeling that I should do more.
 I had this idea in my head about exactly what number should appear on the scale when I weighed myself (104 pounds based on BMI charts – I know, they aren’t really accurate).

 I also went through periods where I followed dietary protocols religiously.
 I felt that I was a complete failure if I allowed myself just one indulgence.